How to Prioritize Product Features (11 Frameworks with Examples)

 It’s one of the most popular product prioritization strategies that help you decide on the real priority of each task.

-Here, all you need to do is write down your product objectives, including what goals the company has and what you need to do to achieve those objectives.
+Here, all you need to do is write down your product objectives, including the company's goals and what you need to do to achieve those objectives.
 You can update these objectives monthly, quarterly, or yearly.

-Now, create a matrix and label the Y-axis as Important and label the X-axis as Urgent.
-It should now consist of 4 quadrants that break down your tasks according to two parameters: level of urgency and level of importance.
+Now, create a matrix, and label the Y-axis as Important, and the X-axis as Urgent.
+It should now consist of 4 quadrants that break down your tasks according to two parameters: level of urgency and importance.

 Quadrant #1 - Do

-These are the pressing tasks that need your team’s attention and time now.
+These pressing tasks need your team’s attention and time now.
 They’re both urgent and important.
-If certain tasks are grouped in this quadrant, they should absolutely be scheduled on your sprint.
+If certain tasks are grouped in this quadrant, they should be scheduled on your sprint.

 Quadrant #2 - Schedule

-These are the tasks that are not urgent at the moment, but very important to get done.
+These tasks are not urgent but very important to get done.
 For example, writing an email to get product feedback from a customer.
 Not urgent, you can delay it inevitably, but it’s very important to get useful insights.

 Quadrant #3 - Delegate

 These are the tasks that are urgent but not important enough for your team to do.
-Few tasks will ever fall into this quadrant, but if they do, try to delegate as much as possible.
+Few tasks will ever fall into this quadrant, but try to delegate as much as possible if they do.

 Quadrant #4 - Eliminate

-Busy work with no clear impact on the company’s goals and/or your objectives.
-These tasks are neither important nor urgent, eliminate them from your backlog.
+Busy work does not impact the company’s goals and/or your objectives.
+These tasks are neither important nor urgent; eliminate them from your backlog.

 3. Value Vs. Effort matrix

 Value versus effort is a product prioritizing model where you can ask your team to assign each feature with a value and a measure of effort.
-The value, in this case, is the revenue potential of the feature, and the measure of effort would be the amount of time it takes to achieve that feature.
+In this case, the value is the feature's revenue potential, and the measure of effort would be the amount of time it takes to achieve that feature.

-Thanks to the value versus effort method, your team can identify which feature is going to make a bigger impact on your audience and what it’s going to cost the company.
-Moreover, if you combine this with the important/urgent feature prioritization matrix, you can reduce the risk of doing the grunt work.
+Thanks to the value versus effort method, your team can identify which feature will make a bigger impact on your audience and what it will cost the company.
+Moreover, combining this with the important/urgent feature prioritization matrix can reduce the risk of doing the grunt work.

-There’s a small downside to this method, and it is that your team must make a thorough research to determine what a feature’s value truly is.
-Some teams may under or overestimate a feature’s value, causing problems down the line.
+A small downside to this method is that your team must thoroughly research what a feature’s value truly is.
+Some teams may underestimate a feature’s value, causing problems.